How to Do a Bratislava Day Trip from Vienna

-Planning a Bratislava day trip from Vienna is a great way to see more of Europe without having to venture too far.
-The beauty of travelling around Europe is that it’s often possible to visit multiple neighbouring countries within a short period of time without having to embark upon lengthy journeys.
+Planning a day trip to Bratislava from Vienna is a great way to see more of Central Europe without having to venture too far.

 What makes the train particularly viable in this instance is the relatively short journey time, the high number of trains that run between the two cities and the reasonable cost of travel.

-The train from Vienna to Bratislava will have you arriving in Bratislava Hlavná Stanica, the main station, just over 1 hour after leaving Vienna, but do note that some trains go to Bratislava-Petrzalka, which is across the river and away from the main tourist areas.
+The train from Vienna to Bratislava will have you arriving in Bratislava Hlavná Stanica, the main station, just over 1 hour after leaving Vienna, but do note that some trains go to Bratislava-Petrzalka, which is across the Danube River and away from the main tourist areas.

 At least one train per hour journeys between each city’s main station, but it’s best to check the latest timetables online and book in advance for cheaper fares.
 Click here to view the latest schedules.